Menu

 Learning outcomes of the courses/module

 Students will learn the fundamental ways in which decision making – in economics and elsewhere – is influenced by psychological processes.
 This will also be contrasted to standard economic decision and risk analysis.
 One outcome of this awareness should be more successful decision making, especially, but not only, in financial matters.
 Students will also learn how the findings of Behavioral Economics can be used by policy makers to improve societal outcomes.
-A focus on research methodology will demonstrate the interaction of theoretical and empirical analysis in scientific inquiry.

 Prerequisites for the course